 The research is clear.
-Children need both parents to the greatest and fullest extent possible in order to achieve a successful transition from living in 1 home to living in 2 homes.
-Children need to be protected from adult conflict.
-Children need parents who communicate respectfully and effectively with clear boundaries and clear expectation.
+Children need both parents to the greatest and fullest extent possible in order to achieve a successful transition from living unhappily in 1 home to living happily in 2 homes.
+Children must be protected from adult conflict.
+Children need parents who communicate respectfully and effectively with clear boundaries and clear expectations.
 Children need to hear the same message from Mom and Dad.

 Parents who behave in ways that hurt their children or even have the potential to hurt their children have, at some level, made a decision that adult needs are important than those of the child.

 Some guidelines for communication: